 - Better sleep, less fatigue

-Considering all the demands being put on teens these days from academics, sports and learning to navigate all the twists and turns that their growing bodies, minds and lives are taking, hydration really does affect so much.
+Considering all the demands being put on teens these days from academics, sports, and learning to navigate all the twists and turns that their growing bodies, minds, and lives are taking, making sure they drink enough water really does affect so much.

 How much water you drink per day depends on your body weight.